 These results validate the traditional use of E. hirta as a diuretic agent by the Swahilis and Sukumas in Africa.

 Euphorbia hirta extract demonstrated active against dysenteric epidemia in 53 patients (Ridet and Chartol).

 Clinical trials conducted on 150 cases of colopathies related to Entamoeba histolytica with Euphorbia hirta extract.
 The authors obtained 83.34% of healing.
 The excellent activity of the plant extract was comparable to pharmaceutical product Flagentyl (an antibiotic) in the management of intestinal amoebas (Martin et al).

 Euphorbia hirta possesses also excellent hepatoprotective activity, comparable to the drug Silymarin.
 This prescription drug is used in the prevention and treatment of chronic liver diseases and primary liver cancer.

 Applications Asthma weed

-A natural medicine used to treat asthma and bronchial infection, cough and throat spasms.
+An excellent natural medicine used to manage asthma and bronchial infection, cough and throat spasms.

 It breaks up mucus and relaxes spasms.